glawr0/glawr0.github.io/src/content/home/home.md

 In the past I've worked in Cloud, DevOps, Systems Administration, and as a Consultant.

-When I'm not working, I'm usually outdoors and keeping active.
+Outside of work, I'm usually outdoors, travelling or keeping fit.

 Get in touch if you'd like to connect!